rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domain-trusts/put-update-domain-trust-user-group-delegate-roles.rst

       for any user group in their domain.
     - Users with the role ``identity:domain-trust-admin`` can update roles for any user group delegate.
-    - Roles can only be delegated to a user group if they are part of the domain trust roles assignment.
+    - Roles can be delegated to a user only if they are part of the domain trust roles assignment.

 The following table shows the possible response codes for this operation: